TiltedAngle/HypeChess/README.md

 # Prettier Lichess

-Here is the source code for both the chrome and firefox extension!
-It's simple but it's mine.
-Feel free to download, fork, use, and mess with it all you want.
-No attribution or anything required.
+Here is the source code for the chrome extension!

 ## Community Themes
-Check out the community driven theme library [here](https://github.com/algertc/prettierlichess-themes)
+Check out the extra .json themes for HypeChess [here](https://github.com/TiltedAngle/HypeChessThemes)

 ## Usage and General Info

 Lichess is an amazing platform that has more than just the ability to play chess, and all for free.
-Unfortunately I felt like it didn't show this well with it's current design, nor did it show it was a site that resides in 2021.
-Now with Prettier Lichess, Lichess becomes more readable, more discoverable, and prettier (plus customizable colors)!
+We made a custom client for lichess.

 ## Development workflow